ryansurf/Wordle-Solver/README.md

 # Wordle-Solver

-Wordle Solver is a program that helps the user solve the popular online game, Wordle(https://www.nytimes.com/games/wordle/index.html)
+Wordle Solver is a program that helps the user solve the popular online game Wordle(https://www.nytimes.com/games/wordle/index.html)

 ## Usage